Skip to main content

 For simple workloads, the gate-semantics model above is the whole correctness story.
 For moderately complex systems, it isn't.
 Once your system has work that crosses Workers RPC boundaries, coordinates state with sibling DOs, or interleaves invocations across awaits to hit throughput, "don't await and you're correct" stops being sufficient.
 You need explicit mechanisms — eTag-based optimistic concurrency, two-phase commits, idempotency keys, version vectors.
 None of that is exotic; it's standard distributed-systems hygiene.

-For Nebula we chose eTags. eTags for all resources in a transaction request tell the server what baseline state this transaction should go against.
-If the server state for any of the effected resources has been altered, the eTags don't match, and the transaction fails.
+For Nebula we chose eTags. eTags for all resources in a transaction request tell the DO managing storage what baseline state this transaction should go against.
+If the state for any of the effected resources has been altered, the eTags don't match, and the transaction fails.
 The failure response includes the latest state/eTag for each resource.
 The client-side code can decide how to handle the conflict (revert, merge, ask the user to choose, etc.)

 I've often framed Lumenize Continuations as a race-prevention tool, but a more accurate framing is: they make work that will be done in a different place or time explicit at points where pretending it's local would mislead you.
 Race prevention is still up to you, but the mental model that Continuations cultivate makes it easier.